rslnk/reimagine-belonging/README.md

     └── wp/
 ```

-### Configuration files

-`config/application.php` is the main config file that contains what `wp-config.php` usually would.
+Note: `config/application.php` is the main config file that contains what `wp-config.php` usually would.
 Base options are set in there.

-For environment specific configuration, use the files under `config/environments`.

 ## Website development